LilSpazJoekp/explain-yourself/README.md

 - If 'Post Exclusion Regex' is set, the post will be checked against the regex pattern.
 If the post title and/or body matches the pattern, the post will be ignored.
+- If 'Post Flair List' is set, the post's flair will be checked against the set post flair IDs.
+If the post's flair is one of these IDs, the post be ignore/processed based on 'Post Flair List Type'.
 - If 'Explanation Pending Comment' is set, a comment with the contents of 'Explanation Pending Comment' will be added to their post and locked it if 'Lock Explanation Comment' is enabled.
     - This is to prompt the community that OP is going to provide an explanation.
 This can also be used to ask the